 While content marketing is simple enough, you still need a clear plan on how you will meet your goals.
 In the same way that people set New Year resolutions to lose weight, stop smoking or exercise more, companies should set goals for their business.
-Creating a new content marketing strategy for the New Year can be challenging but there are a few no-brainers for 2019.
-We share our top 5 that should really put your business on the front foot.
+Creating a new content marketing strategy for your business can be challenging but here are our top 6 tips that should help get your business on the front foot.

 Connect With Your Target Audience

 No business can succeed without customers which is why connecting with your audience is incredibly important.
 If you don’t know who you are targeting, how can you create content that ‘speaks’ to your potential customers?

 The first step is to identify your target audience through buyer personas.
 This will help enable you to understand their problems and challenges while providing customers with solutions.
 You need to make sure that your business stays current with your customer’s needs and here are some important questions to ask upfront:

 - What devices are they mostly using to access your products and services?

 - How do they speak and search for your content?

 - What time of day do they engage most with your brand?